-These 7 no fail chalk painting tips for beginners prove that anyone can learn to paint and are guaranteed to get you hooked on the latest craze and fun way to paint furniture and home decor accessories!
+These 11 no fail chalk painting tips for beginners prove that anyone can learn to paint.
+Guaranteed to get you hooked on this fun way to paint furniture and home decor accessories!

 True confession here.
 If you aren’t familiar with my blog you may not know one simple truth: I’m not a painter.